 For a RedCap UE equipped with 1 Rx antenna ports, reference sensitivity for 2Rx antenna ports in Table 7.3.2-1a and in Table 7.3.2-1b shall be modified by the amount given in ΔR1R in Table 7.3I.2-1 for the applicable operating bands.
 The reference sensitivity (REFSENS) requirement specified for a RedCap UE equipped with 1 Rx antenna ports shall be met with uplink transmission bandwidth less than or equal to that specified in Table 7.3.2-3 and, for FDD bands, with the Tx-Rx separation as defined in clause 5.4.4 for the applicable band and UE channel bandwidth.

-For a power class 2 RedCap UE equipped with 2 Rx or 1 Rx antenna port(s) operating in HD-FDD mode or with TDD band, the reference sensitivity is same as the power class 3 RedCap UE.
+For a power class 2 RedCap UE equipped with 2 Rx or 1 Rx antenna port(s) operating in HD-FDD mode or with TDD band, the reference sensitivity is specified in Table 7.3I.2-2 and Table 7.3I.2-3 respectively.

 For a power class 2 RedCap UE equipped with 1 Rx antenna ports operating in FD-FDD mode, the reference sensitivity in Table 7.3I.2-1b shall be met with uplink transmission bandwidth less than or equal to that specified in Table 7.3.2-3.

 Table 7.3I.2-1: Single antenna port reference sensitivity allowance ΔR1R